 This little boy is almost blind because of a very popular and loved children’s toy!

 The children do not always realize the danger.
 They play innocently and it’s up to the parents to make sure they stay safe.
 We teach children to look at the road before crossing, to always hold their parents’ hand, not to put objects in their mouths… But sometimes, you can’t prevent an accident from happening.
-That of the young boy Jonny Marshall, for example, very clever are those who could have foreseen it.
+That of the young boy Jonny Marshall, for example, very clever are those who might have foreseen it.

 The young boy buys a laser pen